Pay your Annual Contribution for 2025-26

 Our Committee has responsibility for the employment of the Gatekeepers on the Warren Road barrier but the costs associated with this are charged to all residents through the Coombe Rate.
 The MCRA also engages the services of a Secretary, Amy Castle, to assist with the not inconsiderable volume of paperwork, minutes, meetings, general administration and the issue of barrier permits.
 News of Estate activities appear on this website: www.mcraltd.com.

-Our committee keeps a watchful eye on Planning Applications submitted for developments on the Estate and may make representations or objections where it is thought that proposals could affect the enjoyment of the Residents as a whole.
+We keep a watchful eye on Planning Applications submitted for developments on the Estate and may make representations or objections where it is thought that proposals could affect the enjoyment of the Residents as a whole.
 We do not, as a general rule, monitor individual planning applications, nor do we perform any formal function in this regard.

-The day-to-day responsibility for maintenance of the roads, footpaths, grass verges, lighting, drainage and Estate facilities lies with Kingston Borough Council although the MCRA is in regular communication with the Officers of RBK to see that standards are properly maintained.
-The Association raises money to cover its expenses and the issue of permits by asking for a contribution of £40 from each Residence on the Estate, in September each year.
+The day-to-day responsibility for maintenance of the scheduled roads**, footpaths, grass verges, lighting, drainage and Estate facilities lies with Kingston Borough Council although the MCRA is in regular communication with the Officers of RBK to see that standards are properly maintained.
+The Association raises money to cover its expenses and the issue of permits by asking for a contribution of £40 from each Residence on the Estate, in July each year.

 *includes tenants residing on the Estate for 3+ years